 Investors interested in taking advantage of Opportunity Zone tax benefit, must invest realized capital gains into a Qualified Opportunity Fund within 180 days that the capital gains are realized.
 The tax benefits associated with a Qualified Opportunity Fund are three fold:

 - Deferral on the original capital gains taxes invested in a Qualified Opportunity Fund until 2026 (or the sale of the investment)

-- Reduction of capital gains tax on the original capital gain investment by 10% basis points after a 5-year hold and 15% basis points after a 7-year hold
+- Reduction of capital gains tax on the original capital gain investment by 10 percent after a 5-year hold and 15 percent after a 7-year hold

 - Tax-free appreciation on the original capital gains if an investment is held for at least 10 years; the investor pays no capital gains taxes on appreciation in the investment above the original capital gains investment.